 By Ndubuisi Micheal Obineme

-The Nigerian Federal Government has once again reiterated its commitment to repositioning the downstream sector through making new policies that will support the activities in the sector and also boosting the refining capacities in the country.
+The Nigerian Federal Government has once again reiterated its commitment to repositioning the downstream petroleum sector by making new policies that will transform the sector for growth opportunities.

 In his opening speech, The Honourable Minister of State for Petroleum Resources, Chief Timipre Sylva, said that the Nigerian Government is focused on the holistic development of the downstream sector, creating a friendly environment and enormous opportunities for the industry players.